top of page

 During inflammation, the body removes damaged cells and begins to protect against infection.
 White blood cells, primarily neutrophils, arrive at the wound site to destroy any bacteria and clear out dead tissue.
 This phase often causes redness, heat, swelling, and tenderness around the wound.

-4. Maturation (Strengthening the Skin)
+4. Remodeling (Strengthening the Skin)

 The final stage of healing can last several months or even years, depending on the wound.
 During this phase, the new tissue strengthens and matures.
 Collagen fibers reorganize and form cross-links, making the skin stronger.
 Over time, the scar that forms may fade or become less noticeable, although it won’t have the same strength or flexibility as the original skin.